-Azure's Computer Vision service provides developers with access to advanced algorithms that process images and return information.
-To analyze an image, you can either upload an image or specify an image URL.
-The images processing algorithms can analyze content in several different ways, depending on the visual features you're interested in.
-For example, Computer Vision can determine if an image contains adult or racy content or find all of the human faces in an image.
+Azure's Computer Vision service provides developers with access to advanced algorithms that process images and return information, depending on the visual features you're interested in.
+For example, Computer Vision can determine if an image contains adult content, or it can find all of the human faces in an image.

-You can use Computer Vision in your application by using either a native SDK or invoking the REST API directly.
+You can use Computer Vision in your application through a native SDK or by invoking the REST API directly.
 This page broadly covers what you can do with Computer Vision.

 Analyze images for insight

 You can analyze images to detect and provide insights about their visual features and characteristics.
 All of the features in the table below are provided by the Analyze Image API.

 |Tag visual features||Identify and tag visual features in an image, from a set of thousands of recognizable objects, living things, scenery, and actions.
 When the tags are ambiguous or not common knowledge, the API response provides hints to clarify the context of the tag.
 Tagging isn't limited to the main subject, such as a person in the foreground, but also includes the setting (indoor or outdoor), furniture, tools, plants, animals, accessories, gadgets, and so on.|

 |Detect objects||Object detection is similar to tagging, but the API returns the bounding box coordinates for each tag applied.
 For example, if an image contains a dog, cat and person, the Detect operation will list those objects together with their coordinates in the image.
 You can use this functionality to process further relationships between the objects in an image.
 It also lets you know when there are multiple instances of the same tag in an image.|

 |Detect brands||Identify commercial brands in images or videos from a database of thousands of global logos.
 You can use this feature, for example, to discover which brands are most popular on social media or most prevalent in media product placement.|